-As of 1st January 2020, International Maritime Organization (IMO) enforced the Sulphur Emission Regulations which requires that all ships shall reduce their Sulphur emissions from 3,5 % to 0,5% in all of the world's sea.
+As of 1st January 2020, International Maritime Organization (IMO) enforced the Sulphur Emission Regulations which require that all ships shall reduce their Sulphur emissions from 3,5 % to 0,5% in all of the world's seas.

-The implementation of the global 0.50% Sulphur limit has not changed the requirements applicable in the four ECAs designated under Regulation 14 of MARPOL Annex VI.
-So in the North American, US Caribbean, North Sea and Baltic 0,10% Sulphur limit continue to apply.
+The implementation of the global 0.50% Sulphur limit has not changed the requirements applicable to the four ECAs designated under Regulation 14 of MARPOL Annex VI.
+So in the North American, US Caribbean, the North Sea, and the Baltic 0,10% Sulphur limit continue to apply.

 Inland ECA regulations require max 0,10 % Sulphur content and include the navigable waters of the Yangtze River and the main lines (from Shuifu in Yunnan Province to Liuhe Estuary in Jiangsu Province) and the Xijiang River main lines (from Nanning in Guangxi Province to Zhaoqing in Guangdong Province).

-From 1 September 2020, all vessels berthing or at anchorage in the Korean ECAs must burn fuel with a maximum sulphur content of 0.10%.
-The Korean ECAs cover Korea’s five major port areas: Incheon, Pyeongtaek-Dangjin, Yeosu-Gwangyang, Busan and Ulsan.
+From 1 September 2020, all vessels berthing or at anchorage in the Korean ECAs must burn fuel with a maximum sulfur content of 0.10%.
+The Korean ECAs cover Korea’s five major port areas: Incheon, Pyeongtaek-Dangjin, Yeosu-Gwangyang, Busan, and Ulsan.

-Read more about Designation of SOX Emission Control Area in Republic of Korea.
+Read more about Designation of SOX Emission Control Area in the Republic of Korea.

 View Emissions Regulation & EGCS Guidance in Australia.

-EU’s Sulphur Directive says all ships berthing inside a EU ports have to use marine fuels with a Sulphur content not exceeding 0,10%.
-If they arrive at a berth with fuel oil onboard with a higher Sulphur content the vessel need to start a fuel changeover operation as soon as possible after arrival at a berth and as late as possible before departure.
+EU’s Sulphur Directive says all ships berthing inside an EU port have to use marine fuels with a Sulphur content not exceeding 0,10%.
+If they arrive at a berth with fuel oil onboard with a higher Sulphur content the vessel needs to start a fuel changeover operation as soon as possible after arrival at a berth and as late as possible before departure.

 From the 1st of January 2020, the Sulphur content was reduced to 0,10 % in Icelandic territorial waters – along with fjords and bays .
 Vessels will be banned from using heavy fuel within Icelandic territorial waters unless employing authorized methods to reduce Sulphur dioxide emissions.

-From the 1 March 2019, the Norwegian world heritage fjord area, including the Nærøyfjord, Aurlandsfjord, Geirangerfjord, Sunnylvsfjord and Tafjord in Western Norway, were included in the ECA 0.10% Sulphur limit.
+From 1 March 2019, the Norwegian world heritage fjord area, including the Nærøyfjord, Aurlandsfjord, Geirangerfjord, Sunnylvsfjord, and Tafjord in Western Norway, were included in the ECA 0.10% Sulphur limit.

 Read press release from European Commission to learn more.